kkosyka/CyberHealthGIS/README.md

 # CyberHealthGIS
+Code used for REU research.
+Research: How to detect road surface quality (smooth, brick road, grass, and irregular bumps) through cycling using wearable devices and machine learning.

 WranglePhonePebbleData.py
-Code used for REU research.
-Research: How to detect road surface quality through cycling using wearable devices and machine learning.

 Folders (manually created) used are examples how code manipulates data, create graphs, and extract features.
 Process:
 1. Convert .json to .csv